How to build a user onboarding strategy that grows with you

 • What excites your most loyal users?

 Test your hypothesis with surveys or user interviews to validate it.
-Once identified, map out the steps users need to take to reach this moment.
+Once identified, map out the steps users need to take to reach this moment from the user's perspective.
 Then, refine the process by asking:

 1. Is the path clear?
 Are unnecessary steps causing drop-offs?
 What’s the shortest route to that “aha”?